Prehistory icon

 Iron Age

 The Iron Age is the closest to modern times and survives perhaps most obviously in the form or hill forts.
+Iron Age Britain ended with the arrival of the Romans.
 In addition to archaeological sites, Iron Age school trips can incorporate visits to local museums, where students can view impressive displays of pottery, jewelry, and other cultural treasures.

 Although it is true that the further back in time we go, the less information we have to read about and the fewer examples we have to look at, there is still a wealth of information available to school children, and to help teachers add value to their prehistory topics.